cogment/cogment-doc/src/cogment/cogment-api-guide.md

 ## Prerequisites

-This document assumes the reader is familiar with the [Cogment Fundamentals][2].
+This document assumes the reader is familiar with the [Cogment Fundamentals](../concepts/core-concepts.md).

-The High-level cogment API expects users to use [protocol buffers](https://developers.google.com/protocol-buffers/) to declare a project's data structures.
+The High-level Cogment API expects users to use [protocol buffers](https://developers.google.com/protocol-buffers/) to declare a project's data structures.
 The intricacies of protobufs are beyond the scope of this document.
 Basic knowledge of the technology and its usage is assumed.

-Basic familiarity with [Docker](https://www.docker.com/) is also a prerequisite.

 ## The cogment.yaml file

-An [actor class][4] is primarily defined by its [observation space][5] and [action space][6] and both MUST be configured in the `cogment.yaml` file.
+An [actor class](../concepts/glossary.md#actor-class) is primarily defined by its [observation space](../concepts/glossary#observation-space) and [action space](../concepts/glossary#action-space).

-The shape of these spaces is declared by using a protocol buffer message type.
-[Observations][7] and [actions][8] will simply be instances of the matching type.
+The data structures describing these spaces are declared by using a protocol buffer message type.
+[Observations](../concepts/glossary.md#observation) and [actions](../concepts/glossary.md#action) will simply be instances of the matching type.

-For example, in the following, `driver` and `pedestrian` share a common view of the environment, but have different actions available to them.
+For example, in the following, `driver` and `pedestrian` share a common view of the environment, hence use the same observation space, but have different actions available to them.

 ```yaml
 import: